denyilm/rickandmorty/README.md

-# How to Run the app
+# How to run the app

 ### open a directory where you want to store the app and run: